Prakash1256/task/README.md

 # Features
  ## Login Page:

-- Form fields for email and password.
+- Form fields for email , password and confirm password.
 - Form validation to ensure fields are not empty.
 - Redirects to the dashboard upon successful login.